Trump trains crosshairs on favorite target, again - Amazon

 The Postal Service has lost money for 11 straight years, mostly because of pension and health care costs.

 One part of the operation that is not suffering, however, is shipping and packages, which handles Amazon and other online orders from retailers.
-Online shopping is driving revenue higher for the post office.
 In the year that ended Sept.
-30, the postal service reported higher-than-expected revenue of $19.5 billion "due to e-commerce growth."
+30, the postal service reported higher-than-expected revenue of $19.5 billion, "due to e-commerce growth."

 Amazon has taken some steps toward becoming more self-reliant in shipping.
 Earlier this year it announced that it would build a worldwide air cargo hub in Kentucky, about 13 miles southwest of Cincinnati.

-Shares of Amazon.com Inc. slipped almost 1 percent Friday to $1,174.86.
+Shares of Amazon.com Inc. slipped 1.4 percent Friday to close at $1,169.47.
 The Seattle company's stock is up more than 57 percent this year and surpassed $1,000 each for the first time in April.

 ————